bloomwalletio/docs/deep-links/specification.md

 In our case we are interested in the user experiences that they enable between websites, applications, platforms, etc. by providing more interoperability.

-Firefly has its own deep link scheme, exposing (limited) functionality that is required in some type of user flow.
+Bloom has its own deep link scheme, exposing (limited) functionality that is required in some type of user flow.
 A trivial example would be a user who buys native tokens on Soonaverse and must make a payment transaction to execute the buy order.
-Clicking on a deep link embedded inside the Soonaverse platform triggers Firefly to open and auto-fill the transaction data as necessary, making it a simple confirm and click job for the user.
+Clicking on a deep link embedded inside the Soonaverse platform triggers Bloom to open and auto-fill the transaction data as necessary, making it a simple confirm and click job for the user.

 :::caution
-Firefly **will NEVER** automatically execute actions initiated by a deep link; they should **ALWAYS** require manual confirmation on behalf of the user.
+Bloom **will NEVER** automatically execute actions initiated by a deep link; they should **ALWAYS** require manual confirmation on behalf of the user.
 :::

 ## Scheme

-The Firefly deep link scheme can be broken down to the following (simple) syntax:
+The Bloom deep link scheme can be broken down to the following (simple) syntax:

 ```
-firefly[-<stage>]://<context>/<operation>[?param=<param>]
+bloom[-<stage>]://<context>/<operation>[?param=<param>]
 ```

 The parameters are as follows:

 - `stage` - indicates a specific stage of the app to target, options are:
-    - `alpha` - the first available version of Firefly containing brand new features
+    - `alpha` - the first available version of Bloom containing brand new features
-    - `beta` - the next available version of Firefly containing new but slightly tested features
+    - `beta` - the next available version of Bloom containing new but slightly tested features
-    - `shimmer` - the Firefly Shimmer version, containing new and well-tested features
+    - `laters` - the Bloom Shimmer version, containing new and well-tested features
-- `context` - the part of Firefly that contains the operation, options are:
+- `context` - the part of Bloom that contains the operation, options are:
     - `wallet` - managing coins and tokens
     - `collectibles` - managing NFTs
     - `governance` - managing voting events and proposals